scholarslab/mani-pedi/_manifesto-pieces/assessment.md

 Lastly, we also wish to highlight the negative effects grades have on instructors.
 The labor of giving out grades is both time consuming and alienating for many teaching staff, and often serves to satisfy administrative requirements more than pedagogical ones.
 During the pandemic, while students were asked to keep up with coursework, faculty were asked to keep up with designing, teaching, and grading coursework as well.
 We argue that instructors’ time and energy was, and is, best spent on developing healthy instructional dynamics with their students.
 These healthy dynamics are impeded by grades, which reinforce a hierarchical relationship between teachers and students.
 Meanwhile, the physical labor of grad<i>ing</i> either <a href="https://www.insidehighered.com/blogs/just-visiting/i-have-seen-glories-grading-contract">occupies time better spent working with students directly</a> or is passed on to (frequently underpaid) graduate students.

 <div id="assessment">
-For the sake of both student and instructor well-being, and a healthier, more holistic approach to pedagogy in general, we call for a serious rethinking of assessment and its function at UVA.
-To instructors, we provide the following resources about alternative methods of assessment which invite greater student participation in the process of grading while providing greater flexibility for students and teachers alike.
+<p>For the sake of both student and instructor well-being, and a healthier, more holistic approach to pedagogy in general, we call for a serious rethinking of assessment and its function at UVA.
+To instructors, we provide the following resources about alternative methods of assessment which invite greater student participation in the process of grading while providing greater flexibility for students and teachers alike.</p>
 <ul>
 <li>Labor based contract grading:</li>
   <ul>